 The Log window has two “panes”; the one above the grey bar is the normal log, while the one below the line is to show you previous QSOs with a station each time you type its call into the Entry Window.
 This makes it very easy to see quickly all the information about previous QSOs with a station, e.g. for that special someone who drops by and asks, “What was the serial number you gave me yesterday?”

-Check out this section of Digging Deeper for more details.
+Check out this section of the manual for more details.

 Like all windows in N1MM Logger+, the Log window is resizable, as are the individual log columns – to resize the whole window, use your mouse to drag the lower right corner, and to resize a column grab the between-column divider and drag it right or left.
 You can move any window around the screen by dragging its title bar.
 Also, you can change the font size in the Log window by clicking on the font sizer buttons at the top right.

 With an interfaced radio, you will find it useful to open a Bandmap window.
 Click Window, then select Bandmap, and the Bandmap corresponding to your entry window will be displayed.